 Everything blurs together and lights become tiny disks.
-It’s a great look for portraits that really emphasizes the subject and makes them stand out.
+It’s a great look for portraits that really emphasize the subject to make them stand out.
 Bokeh is most prominent in the highlights of your background.

 If you’re shooting on a kit lens, chances are it’s a short zoom with an aperture between 3.5 and 5.6, depending on focal length.
 That lens will never be able to make the bokeh you get from a fast, 80mm f/1.4 portrait lens.
 Additionally, you may not even be shooting on a DSLR at this point, making in-camera bokeh very difficult to achieve.

-Create bokeh with selection and layers
+1. Create bokeh with selection and layers

 You’ll need a photo with clear subjects — ideally, an image with a dark background and lots of small lights.
 With small lights in the background, you’ll get a more authentic-looking digital bokeh, as your image will brim with the light disks so often associated with the aesthetic.
 This will let you create the most genuine-looking bokeh in Photoshop.

-1. Cut out the subject
+Next, cut out the subject

-The first thing you need to do: choose the quick select tool.
+The first thing you need to do is choose the quick select tool.
 This tool offers several advantages over other select tools, but it works best when there is already some separation of the subject from the background.
 This separation can be one of focus or contrast — ideally both.

 Apply a blur effect to the background